Skip to content

 What this means for existing hosts:

-• However, councils can apply Article 4 Directions to remove these rights in specific areas — forcing you to apply for planning permission to operate as a short-term let
+• Councils can apply Article 4 Directions to remove permitted development rights in specific areas — currently the practical local lever for tightening short-term let planning control.

 How to Prepare Now